Pioreactor/pioreactor/update_scripts/README.md

 It's very important that update scripts are idempotent.
 Some tips:

- - Use ChatGPT to assist psuedo-check if a script is idempotent, or making suggestions.
+ - Use ChatGPT to inspect if a script is idempotent, or make suggestions.

 ### `bash` specific tips